 The wide variety of flower colors boasted by this genus provides the gardener with several choices of the tree to provide color, scent and movement to the home landscape.
 The gold blooms are most common, but there are also the pink Tabebuia and the purple variety.

-Silver trumpet tree has light gray bark; yet, maintains the classic golden blooms.
+A Silver trumpet tree has light gray bark, yet maintains the classic golden blooms.
 You will also find Tabebuia with white, magenta or red blooms, but these may be harder to find.
 Almost all varieties of the plant will have the silvery leaves which are characteristic of this lovely tree.

 Growing Tabebuia Trees